How & Why You Should Create a Writer's Mission Statement

 "I plan to explore both traditional & self-publishing over the coming years as I begin introducing these stories to the world."

-Would you like to see a full Writer’s Mission Statement?
+Would you like to see a full Writer’s Mission Statement in action?
 All of the examples I used in today’s article are from my personal mission statement.
-Below is the full copy!
+Below is the full copy:

 My passion lies in bringing my story world, Maveryn, to life via a canon of extended series, novellas, and short stories.
 I plan to explore both traditional & self-publishing over the coming years as I begin introducing these stories to the world.”